pawelsawicz/weles/README.md

-# My development chocolatey reciepe
+# Weles

 ## What is it for ?
-It's simple powershell script, depndecy free!
-That manage and automate installing your packages, so you can even keep it somewhere in cloud.
+It's simple powershell script, dependency free!
+That manage and automate installing your packages, so you can even keep your configuraton somewhere on the internet or locally.
 All you need to have is Powershell.

-## How can I provide it ?
+## How can I provide my config ?
-Simply you can provide link to any txt file or read from same location as this script.
+Simply you can provide link to any txt file or read config file from same location as this script.

 ## How should my file looks like ?
-Right now simply list all your programs each in a new line.
+Right now it's just simply list of all your programs each program in a new line.
 Possibly in the future we going to develop some json-like format to support more bespoke provisioning of your enviroment.